Aminocd/slate/source/index.html.md

-issuer-username | The username of the issueing user, only shown if the issuance receiver is the logged-in user receiving-user-id | The ID of the issuance receiver, only shown if the issuer is the logged-in user receiver-username | The username of the issuance sender, only shown if the issuer is the logged-in user issued-currency-id | The ID of the issued currency issued-currency-name | The name of the issued currency created-at | The time and date when the transfer was created updated-at | The time and date when the transfer was last updated
+issuer-username | The username of the issueing user, only shown if the issuance receiver is the logged-in user receiving-user-id | The ID of the issuance receiver, only shown if the issuer is the logged-in user receiver-username | The username of the issuance sender, only shown if the issuer is the logged-in user receiver-user-avatar-url | The URL of the avatar of the issuer, only shown if the issuer is the logged-in user issued-currency-id | The ID of the issued currency issued-currency-name | The name of the issued currency issued-currency-icon-url | The URL of the icon of the issued currency created-at | The time and date when the transfer was created updated-at | The time and date when the transfer was last updated